View of Lily Rock from the Ernie Maxwell Trail

 Ernie Maxwell Trail

 - Location: South of Idyllwild in the San Jacinto Mountains.
 From highway 74, head north on highway 243 to the second of two junctions with Saunders Meadow Road.
 Go right, then take a left on Pine, and another quick right on Tahquitz View.
 Go about a mile on Tahquitz View (the road becomes dirt on the way) and park at the signed Ernie Maxwell Trailhead.
-A National Forest Service adventure pass ($5 for a day or $30 for the year) is required.
-Click hereto purchase.

 - Agency: San Bernardino National Forest/Idyllwild Ranger Station